Murder Charges Filed in Meningitis Outbreak Case

 According to the indictment, employees at NECC failed to make sure the medication they manufactured was sterile and misled customers to believe the company was following state safety regulations.
 The Ocala Star Banner reports that thousands of contaminated steroid injections were shipped across the country.

-The Orlando product liability lawyers at Colling Gilbert Wright & Carter are proud to represent victims of the fungal meningitis outbreak.
+The Orlando product liability lawyers at Colling Gilbert Wright are proud to represent victims of the fungal meningitis outbreak.
 More than 3,000 civil claims have been filed in the NECC case, and your family might be entitled to compensation if you or a loved one suffered severe illness or injury after receiving a tainted steroid injection.